Florida, Ohio: History

 Prior to European settlement Florida was the site of American Indian villages.
 The most notable village site was called Snake Town, established in 1792 and named after the Shawnee leader Snake (or Peteusha).
 Snake Town was located along the Maumee River and was at one time home to the war chief Blue Jacket of the Shawnee, white chief Simon Girty, and trader James Girty.
-A trading post operated by Jame Girty was located on the northern bank of the Maumee River across from Girty's Island.
+A trading post operated by James Girty was located on the northern bank of the Maumee River across from Girty's Island.

 Florida officially began in the 1843 when the Miami and Erie Canal was extended to that point connecting it to Independence and Defiance.
 During the canal era and pre Civil War Florida became a stop on the Underground Railroad.
 The Newell House was a known stop where runaway African American slaves hid.
 From the Newell House African Americans made their way to Ridgeville Corners or Maumee, Ohio.
 The village was named after the state of Florida.
 A post office was established at Florida in 1843, and remained in operation until 1919.